Joschiller/MediaManager/docs/Application Description.md

 The help menu can be reached from all other menus by using the "Help" button in the menu bar.
 The help menu shows different topics in the lefthand list from which the user can select a desired topic.
 The user can then navigate through the topics and pages of the topics by using the arrow buttons or the arrow keys.

+Furthermore, information regarding the license of the application and the used assets can be shown.

 ![Help Menu](../HelpImages/HelpMenu.png)

 ### 3.2 Catalog Menu